National Oilfield Injury Lawyers with the #1 Largest Wins in US History

 Oilfield work is dangerous.

-According to the U.S. Center for Disease Control, 1,038 oil and gas workers were tragically killed on the job from 2011 through 2019, resulting in a fatality rate six times higher than that of other industries.
+According to the U.S. Centers for Disease Control, 1,038 oil and gas workers were tragically killed on the job from 2011 through 2019, resulting in a fatality rate six times higher than that of other industries.
 Fires, explosions, falls from rigs, truck and other motor vehicle accidents, falling objects, exposure to toxic liquids and gases, and equipment malfunctions are just some of the hazards oilfield workers face every day they’re on the job.

 As home to the nation’s most productive energy-producing regions, including the Permian Basin, Eagle Ford Shale, Barnett Shale, and Haynesville Shale, Texas consistently leads the country in oilfield fatalities.
 In fact, in 2019 alone, the Lone Star State accounted for more than half of the oilfield deaths reported in the United States that year.